JPETTomography/JPet-HV-GUI-tool/README.md

-Set of libraries needed for HV management in J-PET
+GUI tool for HV management in J-PET
 ==================================================

 Environment variables